 In 1905, his acquaintance, (we previously eluded their friendship) William McLelland was living in John’s former home, the other house rented by James Stoddart, a miner.
 Perhaps William McLelland wanted to be near his own property for in any case, the diving fence was brought down and by 1910, the back gardens of Welsh’s Land and next door McLellands, were all open, with some of the old outbuildings removed.
 William had moved out again by 1915 and Welsh’s Land once again was rented out to miners, this time to Duncan McCorkindale and Robert Moore , each for £10, 3 shillings.

 Welsh’s houses each only had 2 rooms, each with a window, likely front and back.
 By this era the southern property had address 7 Glasgow Road and the adjoining house, further north was 9 Glasgow Road.

 In 1920, Duncan McCorkindale was still renting the same house, the other house at number 9 rented by James Coffey, a miner and both paying rent to John Welsh.

 In 1925, John Welsh was 81 years old and would pass away shortly after.
 That year George Wilson, a miner and Duncan McCorkindale both renting for the princely sum of £12, 12 shillings.
 Following his death his widow and second wife, Marion Welsh continued to let the property out but only a short time.

 By the time of the 1936 map, Welsh’s Land is gone, likely demolished at the same time as the adjacent McLelland’s land to make way for the early 1930’s road widening improvements to Glasgow Road.
+The building was declared unfit for purpose in 1933 and was subjected to demolition orders.
 Today, nothing remains of Welsh’s Land, the name and building forgotten and confined to the realms of history, but hopefully brought to some life again by this book.